bunqCommunity/bunqAutomation/server/Automation/README.md

 A filter simply returns true or false for one given item/event.
 Checking if a monetary account is listed, if specific fields are matching a value or if a minimum amount is reached.

+If no filters are set for an action, it will run on every event for the given Action type.
+If the Action type is EVENT, it will run every time a new event is sent through the pipeline for example.

 #### Schedule
 When each action should be checked and triggered.
 A daily schedule will run every day at 23:59 and any events that happened since the last run will be included.